caneveryoneusetemp/caneveryoneuse_tool/src/json/README.md

 # JSON files for tested component libraries
 - This directory contains a `template.json` with an example JSON file that can be used to fill in test results for different component libraries.
-- Each component library has its own directory which in turn contains the JSON file specific to that framework.
-Any other relevant files or data (e.g. test results) can be committed to the specific directory as needed.
+- Each component library has its own file which in turn contains the JSON file specific to that framework.

 ## How to add a new component library
 - Copy the contents of `template.json` into a new file, rename the file to match the name of the component library and replace the sample data with your test results.